DiegoPiovezana/EnttityHelper/README.md

 ✔ Possible to define the table names and column types in a fully customized or automatic way;<br/>
 ✔ Capable of creating tables from a DataTable;<br/>
 ✔ Select from one database and insert the result of that select into another database (`InserLinkSelect`);<br/>
-✔ [Coming soon] Possible to establish Many-to-Many relationships.<br/>
+✔ Possible to establish Many-to-Many relationships.<br/>

 <br/>